Private Oyster

-Private Oyster is the debut solo studio album by American singer Jayne County.Recorded at Pennine Studios Oldham Manchester UK.
+Private Oyster is the debut solo studio album by American singer Jayne County.Recorded at Pennine Studios Oldham, Greater Manchester, UK.
 Released on Revolver Records in 1986.

 The back cover includes a dedication to fellow former Warhol superstar and playwright Jackie Curtis, who had died the previous year of a heroin overdose at the age of 38.

 Critical reception

 In a retrospective review for AllMusic, critic Dave Thompson gave the album three and a half out of five stars and wrote that "Private Oyster's only real downfall lies in the less than lavish production that is draped across the grooves."
 He added that "the record still sounds good.
 But it should have been better."

 Track listing

 All songs written and composed by Jayne County, except where noted.